 Take a tour of UpGuard's risk assessment features >

-Supplier risk assessments help organizations understand and prioritize all the cyber risks associated with a particular supplier.
-It’s an essential part of a broader supplier risk management strategy that assesses the level of risk the supplier comes with and if there could be potential issues down the line from partnering with them.
+Supplier risk assessments enable organizations to understand and prioritize the various cyber risks associated with a particular supplier.
+It’s an essential part of a broader supplier risk management strategy that assesses the level of risk the supplier poses and whether there could be potential issues down the line from partnering with them.

 Using the information gained from the risk assessment, top-level executives and shareholders can make necessary business decisions about the supplier’s security posture and a potential partnership.
 Whether it’s a potential new supplier or an existing one, supplier risk assessments must be conducted regularly throughout the supplier lifecycle to minimize potential business disruptions, supply chain attacks, and reputational damages.